Julynx/coniferneue-dark-syntax/README.md

 3. Look for "conifer-dark-syntax" under the "Installed Themes" section.

-4. Click the "Uninstall" button.
+4. Click on the "Uninstall" button.

 CONTACT